osmanii/osmanii.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://informationsystems.umbc.edu/'>University of Maryland, Baltimore County</a>.
-1000 Hilltop Circle, Baltimore, MD.
-An Honors University in Maryland
+subtitle: <a href='https://informationsystems.umbc.edu/'>University of Maryland, Baltimore County</a>

 profile:
   align: right